 - Around $2 for 50 checks if the ABLE program offers a checking account

 It’s also common for ABLE accounts to require that you contribute a minimum amount when you open the account, typically $25 to $50, and a minimum monthly contribution, also typically $25 to $50.
 These aren’t fees, though, these are contributions that you can withdraw for qualifying disability-related expenses.
-According to the National ABLE Resource Center, Massachusetts currently offers the lowest fees in the country.
+According to the ABLE National Resource Center, the Massachusetts ABLE program is unique because it doesn’t charge any monthly or yearly fees.
+Instead, it charges a slightly higher percentage of the assets in the account.

 What investment options are available?